-Port Isaac is a beautiful traditional Cornish village to stroll around and enjoy the atmosphere.
+Port Isaac is a beautiful traditional Cornish fishing village.

 It found fame as it became the fictional village of Portwenn in Doc Martin.
 The highlights of this village include a Doc Martin tour, snapping a photo outside of Doc Martin’s doctor’s house and seeing the school where Louisa works – which is now a restaurant and hotel.

 Even if you’re not a fan of the Doc, there’s plenty of other things to do in Port Isaac.
-You can hike to above the village to enjoy the view, take a sea safari to see the Cornish coastline and dine at one of the many restaurants in the village.
+You can hike a section of the South West Coast Path above the village to enjoy the view, take a sea safari to see the Cornish coastline and dine at one of the many restaurants in the village.

 Polzeath is another small Cornish village where you can enjoy beaches, surf, and great food.
 If you want to have a surfing lesson, Polzeath may be the place; it’s got a massive beach with great waves, and lots of surf schools including Surfs Up Surf School.

 It’s a little known fact that Cornwall actually has some excellent wineries.
 Trevibban Mill Vineyard offers tours on Wednesday at 4pm, and Thursday and Saturday at 3pm.
 It’s well worth the tour if you can visit then; it’s £15 per head, and you spend an hour learning about the vineyard and its processes and get to sample 5 different types of wines.

 If you’re not around on these days or at this time, you can still visit the vineyard and do a wine tasting any time.
 There is a restaurant on-site if you want to have some bar snacks or even a late lunch or early dinner!